 How to Configure CORS on DigitalOcean Spaces

-Spaces is an S3-compatible object storage service that lets you store and serve large amounts of data.
+Spaces Object Storage is an S3-compatible object storage service that lets you store and serve large amounts of data.
 Each Space is a bucket for you to store and serve files.
-The free, built-in Spaces CDN minimizes page load times, improves performance, and reduces bandwidth and infrastructure costs.
+The built-in Spaces CDN minimizes page load times and improves performance.

 Client web applications loaded in one domain can interact with resources in a Spaces bucket with Cross-Origin Resource Sharing (CORS) configured.